PinMeTo/documentation/docs/locator/integration-guide.md

   are both present.
 The widget silently skips mounting if any required attribute is missing.
-- For the locator widget, ensure the widget element is inside a parent with an explicit height (e.g., a wrapper `<div style="height: 600px">`).
-The widget fills its parent's height — if the parent has no height, the widget is invisible.
+- For the locator widget, ensure the widget element is the **sole child** of a container with an explicit height (e.g.,
+  `<div style="height: 600px">`).
+The widget fills
+  its parent's height — if the parent has no height, or other elements share the container, the widget may overflow or be invisible.

 ### 404 errors on location URLs